Autistic actress makes soap history

 Actress Talia Grant describes her autism as a blessing and a curse.

-The sixteen year-old is the first autistic actress to play an autistic character in long-running Channel 4 soap Hollyoaks.
+The 16 year-old is the first autistic actress to play an autistic character in long-running Channel 4 soap Hollyoaks.

-Speaking on the Liverpool based set, Talia says cast and crew have done lots of 'simple' things to help her deal with the hectic filming schedule.

 -